chronark/swapchain/docs/docs/software-architecture.md

 - The BOM should be within a reasonable amount.
 - Swapchain platform should be accessible with local and remote PCs.
 - All private and public information of the clients using the platform should be secured safely.
 - The Swapchain platform will be implemented as a client-server system.
-The client portion resides on PCs and the server portion must operate on the APIs and databases used.
+The client portion resides on PCs and the server portion must operate on the APIs used.

 ## 6. Deployment

-This UI is a system which is hosted in an API.
-The database will be hosted by ChainSquad once the software is delivered.
+This UI is an API which is hosted in Netlify.
+After finishing the AMOS course and therewith the project, the software will be hosted by ChainSquad.
 Atomic transactions are conducted in the backend, so that the client computer does not have to spend much of CPU power.

 ### 6.1.
 Technology Stack Description

 All services will be running in docker containers at first and orchestrated by docker-compose for simplicity sake.
 [1][2]

 Frontend:

 - JavaScript, CSS, HTML
 - React.tsx
 - Nginx container

 Backend:

 - Microservice architecture
 - TypeScript, Node.js, Express
 - Communication is JSON over HTTP
 - Docker / Kubernetes

 Blockchain Gateway:

 - Bitcoin libraries:
   - Bitcoinjs (junderw, 2020)
 - Bitshare libraries:
   - Bitsharejs

-HTLC/XXX:
+HTLC:

 - Creates the HTLC on its own blockchain

-Database:

-- Mongoose/MongoDB

 Logging:

 - To be decided by ChainSquad if it gets outsourced to a dedicated SaaS